c08oprkiua/SMM-Level-Format-Documentation/metadata.md

 # Creation date and time
 Next is the various bytes of information relating to timestamps of the level's creation date.
 They go as follows:
-* Year: located at byte offset `0x10`, with a length of 2 bytes
+* Year: unsigned 16 bit integer, located at byte offset `0x10`, with a length of 2 bytes The following are all 8 bit integers:
 * Month: located at byte offset `0x12`, with a length of 1 byte
 * Day: located at byte offset `0x13`, with a length of 1 byte
 * Hour: located at byte offset `0x14`, with a length of 1 byte